PolarRobotics/PR-Docs/README.md

 ### Local Installation
 #### Installing Windows Subsystem for Linux
 - If you are not on Windows, you can skip this section and proceed directly to Python/Sphinx installation.
-- Using WSL is strongly recommended for development with Python and Sphinx.
+- If you are on Windows, using WSL is strongly recommended for development with Python and Sphinx.
 	- If you do not already have `pip` fully functional on Windows and know how to utilize it, use WSL.
 - You can either search for "Windows Subsystem for Linux" in the Microsoft Store, or run the command `wsl --install`.
 	- You will likely be prompted to grant elevation/administrator-level access - grant this.